opensafely-actions/cox-ipw/README.md

     Semi-colon separated list of cut points to be used to define time post exposure [default 28;197]

-    --cut_points_reduced=CUTPOINT_1;CUTPOINT_2
-    Semi-colon separated list of cut points to be used to define time post exposure if insufficient events prevent first choice [default 28;197]

     --controls_per_case=INTEGER
     Number of controls to retain per case in the analysis [default 10]